Primary deviance: Anomie theory

-Social Learning Theory
+Social learning theory

-The Social Learning theory theorizes that deviant behavior is learned through Social Interactions with other people.
+The social learning theory theorizes that deviant behavior is learned through social interactions with other people.
 Edwin Sutherland developed an explanation for this theory which explains how one learns deviant behavior.
 This explanation is called differential association.

-Differential Association
+Differential association

-Differential Association theorizes that "If an individual associates with people who hold deviant ideas more than with people who embrace conventional ideas, the individual is likely to become deviant."
-The person that is presenting the deviant act isn't always necessarily the deviant.
-The emphasis of differential association is that if someone is presented with the opportunity they will likely commit the act.Although some one may associate with both deviants and those who hold conventional ideas, if the deviant contacts outweigh the conventional contacts then deviancy is likely to occur.
+Differential association theorizes that "If an individual associates with people who hold deviant ideas more than with people who embrace conventional ideas, the individual is likely to become deviant."
+The person that is presenting the deviant act is not always necessarily the deviant.
+The emphasis of differential association is that if someone is presented with the opportunity they will likely commit the act.
+Although someone may associate with both deviants and those who hold conventional ideas, if the deviant contacts outweigh the conventional contacts then deviancy is likely to occur.
 Differential Association's main key point refers particularly to the association aspect.
-Differential Association is theorized to be "the cause of deviance.
+Differential Association is theorized to be "the cause of deviance".